AndrewIndeche/instaclone/README.md

 # Gallery App

-The project folder contains a Django App that displays a personal photo gallery of favorite pictures.The App enables users to upload and share photos.
+The project folder contains a Django App that is a clone of Instagram that enables functions such as sign-up,log-in,Profile Update,viewing images and liking posts

 ## Getting Started

 To get a copy of the project up and running on your local machine for development and testing purposes.
 -clone the project from Github on terminal
 -Create a virtual environment for your folder
 -See deployment for notes on how to deploy the project on a live system.